-Join Donald Duck, Jose Carioca, and Panchito Pistoles, the title characters from Disney’s 1944 animated classic The Three Caballeros, on this boat tour through Mexican history and culture in the Mexico Pavilion’s iconic pyramid.
+Join Donald Duck, Jose Carioca, and Panchito Pistoles, the title characters from Disney’s 1944 animated classic The Three Caballeros, on this Gran Fiesta Tour through Mexican history and culture in the Mexico Pavilion’s iconic pyramid.

 Gran Fiesta Tour Starring The Three Caballeros Ride Information